Here’s the blurb:

 -Published by Wilara Press

-If you want to self-publish a book; sell it and be taken seriously as an author – it’s important to get a professional book design.
+If you want to self-publish a book; sell it and be taken seriously as an author – it’s worth paying for professional book design.
 Unless of course, you’re a graphic designer with book design experience!

 Even if you’re on a budget, don’t scrimp on professional editing or book design!